fishnal/aws-notes/compute/elb.md

 - Because it operates at Layer 7, an ALB can route traffic based on any detail in the HTTP request received (i.e. headers, payload, query parameters)
 - Provides advanced routing and visibility features
 - Example: your ALB may route HTTP traffic to Target Group 1, and HTTPS to Target Group 2
+- Some services it offers are HTTP, FTP, SMTP, and NFS

 ## Network Load Balancer (NLB)